Remote Work at Hippo Education

 We start by phone, then go to video chat.
 Lots and lots of meetings are usually necessary.
 Also, a trial period is a must.

-We’re pretty low-tech here.
+We’re pretty hands off here.
 We still have a startup culture and everyone is working very hard.
-It hasn’t really been necessary to get to measure-y.
+It hasn’t really been necessary to get too measure-y.
 But, as a remote worker it’s MUCH harder to hide your non-productivity.
 In an office you can do absolutely nothing but appear very busy.
 Not so remotely.
 You must show results, or you get caught.

 Making sure we build relationships offline as well as online.